rerorero/zabbicook/README.md

 TODO: write usages and hocon descriptions here..

 ## Testing
-We use docker as a stub zabbix server, so you need to install docker on the system to run specs.
+We use docker to stub zabbix server, so you need to install docker on the system to run specs.
 ```
 ./docker/provision.sh
 # Zabbix is now running on a local virtual machine.